denisbakhtin/medical/README.md

 1. `npm istall`
 2. `gulp watch` to watch and rebuild assets
-3. `fresh` to watch and rebuild the application (https://github.com/gravityblast/fresh)
+3. `air` to watch and rebuild the application (https://github.com/air-verse/air)